AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ---
 # Configure [!DNL Azure] storage for audience sourcing

-Connect [!DNL Azure Blob] Storage or [!DNL Azure] Data Lake Storage Gen2 to Adobe Real-Time CDP Collaboration to source first-party audience data for activation and overlap analysis.
+Connect [!DNL Azure Blob] Storage or [!DNL Azure] Data Lake Storage (ADLS) Gen2 to Adobe Real-Time CDP Collaboration to source first-party audience data for activation and overlap analysis.

-Follow this workflow to create a reusable data connection and perform a single sourcing run from the configured container path.
-The current [!DNL Azure] workflow does not configure a recurring schedule.
-Audiences sourced from [!DNL Azure] follow the same governance and data handling rules as audiences sourced from Adobe Experience Platform.

-Before you begin, confirm that your audience files meet the Audience Sourcing Specification and that Adobe has read access to the storage container or ADLS Gen2 filesystem that contains your files.
+Use this guide to create a reusable [!DNL Azure] data connection and run a one-time import from the configured storage location.
+Before you begin, confirm that your audience files meet the [Audience Sourcing Specification](https://cdn.experienceleague.adobe.com/assets/Adobe-Enterprise-Docs/real-time-cdp-collaboration.en/main/help/assets/quick-start/RTCDP_Collaboration_Audience_Sourcing_Spec_v1.2.pdf) and that Adobe has read access to the storage location that contains your files.

 ## Choose your [!DNL Azure] source type {#choose-source-type}